zkcofficial/zkcofficial.github.io/ei/eog/eog.md

 <hr>

-This is where I post my various Ethnographic interests - Games, stories/lore, phenomena and more.
+This is where I post my various Ethnographic Oddessy stories
 <hr>
 <ul>